Daily Prayer from the Anglican Prayer Book for Australia

 Holy God divine and merciful, your blessing on the people is loved by all, for which our gratitude knows no end.
 Grant, we pray, your saving blessing on all those experiencing times of trouble or strife, that they may receive the guidance of wisdom to lead them to a path of safety.

-Almighty God, hear our prayer to bring about a change throughout the people, we ask for your grace to relay the wisdom to each man and woman how to co-exist in peace and the will to do so, to continue to respect one another and teach their offspring to do the same.
+Almighty God, hear our prayer to bring about a change throughout the people, we ask for your grace to relay the wisdom to each man and each woman how to co-exist in peace and the will to do so, to continue to respect one another and teach their offspring to do so also.

 All Prison ministry chaplaincy teams